dingo-d/WordPress-development-environment-setup-for-Windows/Readme.md

 ![sublime code sniff](https://github.com/dingo-d/WordPress-development-environment-setup-for-Windows/blob/master/images/sublime_sniff.jpg)

 Here I've purposefully removed a comma from a JavaScript code, and I immediately got an error which shows in the bottom left corner of the sublime, with red dot on the numbers.
+This is